c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 # Vim for Kubernetes Certification Exams (CKA, CKAD & CKS)

-This post focuses on the minimal Vim configuration and the editing techniques I use during Kubernetes certifications exams by Linux Foundation.
-The goal is not to master Vim, but to learn a small set of commands to improve your editing speed during the exam.
+This post focuses on the minimal Vim configuration and editing techniques I use during Kubernetes certification exams from the Linux Foundation.
+The goal is not to master Vim, but to learn a small set of commands that can improve your editing speed during the exam.

 ## Vim: Less Mouse, More Efficiency

 The exam workstation includes *[VSCodium](https://vscodium.com/)* (*the free and open-source binaries of VS Code*), but it's not a practical choice during the exam.
-While the workstation itself includes *VSCodium*, all exam tasks are completed on remote nodes via terminal over SSH, where it is unavailable.
+While *VSCodium* is available on the workstation, all exam tasks are performed on remote nodes via the terminal over SSH, where it is unavailable.
 In addition, the connection to the exam workstation often has noticeable latency, making mouse operations slow and unreliable.
 The less you rely on the mouse, the faster you'll be able to edit files.
 This is where Vim shines.

 You don't need to become a Vim expert to pass the exam.
-This guide covers everything you need to edit Kubernetes YAML manifests efficiently under exam conditions.
+This guide covers everything you need to efficiently edit Kubernetes YAML manifests under exam conditions.
 Focus on building muscle memory by practicing these commands in the simulation labs.

 ## Vim Configuration

 This configuration is intentionally minimal and optimized for editing Kubernetes YAML manifests.
-Two-space indentation prevents invalid YAML formatting, line numbers make it easier to jump to specific locations, syntax highlighting improves readability, and cursor highlighting helps you keep track of indentation levels.
+Two-space indentation helps prevent invalid YAML formatting, line numbers make it easier to jump to specific locations, syntax highlighting improves readability, and cursor highlighting helps you keep track of indentation levels.

 ```{code-block} vim
 :caption: ~/.vimrc